 Emotionally and psychologically unencumbered, you can now open up space in your heart for joy, peace, love, acceptance and understanding – all of which are essential elements of true happiness and well-being!

 Most of my clients have answered this question by saying, “When I no longer think of the event/person and the hurt it/they caused me.”
 It’s a valid answer.
 However, that’s just part of the story when it comes to being forgiven.
 Truly forgiving is having no distressing thoughts nor negative feelings toward the event or person so that when you do happen to think about it again your emotions stay at a peaceful and calm level.
 That is when you have truly forgiven and let go – when even the thought of what happened does not cajole any negative feelings in you.

-One example of this is illustrated by the story of one my clients who had a hard time forgiving her ex-husband for cheating during their 10-year marriage.
-When I asked her if she had forgiven her ex-husband, she replied with an angry tone ‘I have forgiven but I have not forgotten.’
-Her strong emotional reaction indicated she had not been able to forgive yet…even though she genuinely thought she had forgiven him.
-(It also reveals how difficult it can be to genuinely forgive someone who has wronged us.)
+One example of this is illustrated by the story of one of my clients who had a hard time forgiving her ex-husband for cheating during their 10-year marriage.
+When I asked her if she had forgiven him, she replied with an angry tone ‘I have forgiven but I have not forgotten.’
+Her strong emotional reaction indicating she had not been able to forgive him yet.
+And it’s this very lack of forgiveness that shackles us to the past and keeps the wound raw and bleeding.

 Though it isn’t necessary, but if you can feel empathy towards the person who wronged you – seeing them not as an enemy or a villain, but as another human who could have just made different decisions – that’s a huge indicator (in case you needed one) that your journey of forgiveness is (unquestionably) complete.